digidotcom/XBeeZigBeeCloudKit/README.md

 and run unit tests.
 Run `grunt build-notest` to gather the files without running unit tests.

-Finally, start the mock back-end server with

-    $ node server.js build <heroku_app_name>

-and open your browser to `http://localhost:3000`.
-This server allows the front-end application to run on your local machine without running into cross-site scripting errors.
-The server simply pipes requests and responses to and from the RESTful API of the your Heroku instance.
-The command

-    $ PORT=9000 node server.js build <heroku_app_name>

- will run the local server at a different port, if this is necessary or desired.

-**Note:** You may choose to run the Django back-end server locally, rather than use the mock Node server to forward requests to a Heroku instance.
-See "Setup to run app locally" above for more information on how to do so.
+Finally, run the Django back-end server locally and open the application in a web browser.
+If the server is already running locally, just force a refresh of the application.
+See the "Setup to run app locally" section above for more information on how to run the back-end server.

 ## Application structure